Azure/aks-engine/docs/topics/scale.md

 The `aks-engine scale` command can increase or decrease the number of nodes in an existing agent pool in an `aks-engine` Kubernetes cluster.
 Nodes will always be added or removed from the end of the agent pool.
 Nodes will be cordoned and drained before deletion.

-This guide will assume you have a cluster deployed and the api model oroginally used to generate that cluster is stored at ./apimodel.json.
+This guide will assume you have a cluster deployed and the apimodel originally used to deploy that cluster is stored at ./apimodel.json.
 It will also assume there is a node pool named "agentpool1" in your cluster.

 To scale the cluster you will run a command like: